Deep Learning for Constrained Utility Maximisation: The Deep SMP Method for the Non-Markovian Case

 with the terminal condition $P_2(T) = -\tilde{U}'(Y(T))$.
 Furthermore, we have the duality relations $P_2(t) = X(t)$ and $P_1(t) = -Y(t)$ almost surely, for almost every $t \in [0,T]$ by (\ref{utility_relations}).
 We now state the optimality conditions for the dual problem in terms of these processes. \begin{theorem}[\cite{li2018dynamic}, Theorem 11] Let $(y,v)$ be an admissible dual control.
 Then $(y,v)$ is optimal if and only if the solutions ($P_2,Q_2$) of (\ref{utility_BSDE_dual}) satisfy the following \begin{enumerate} \item $P_2(0) = x_0$, \item $\frac{(\sigma(t)^\top)^{-1}Q_2(t)}{P_2(t)} \in K$, \item $P_2(t)\delta_K(v(t)) + Q_2(t)^\top \sigma(t)^{-1}v(t) = 0 $ \end{enumerate} for all $t \in [0,T]$ almost surely. \end{theorem} \begin{remark} The corresponding optimality condition for a primal control $\pi$ with corresponding state process $X$ and adjoint BSDE solutions $(P_1, Q_1)$ is

 for all $t \in [0,T]$ and $a \in K$ almost surely.
-This is a much more complex condition, and the implementation of such would require some grid-based method to consider a sufficiently large amount of $a \in K$, which would be computationally costly, especially in higher dimensions and unbounded (but still constrained) $K$.
-For this reason, we approach the dual conditions then use the primal dual relations to derive the necessary primal processes. \end{remark} The machine learning methodology to solve this problem is as follows.
+This is a much more complex condition, and the implementation would require some grid-based method to consider a sufficiently large number of $a \in K$, which would be computationally costly, especially in higher dimensions and unbounded (but still constrained) $K$.
+For this reason, we approach the dual conditions and then use the primal dual relations to derive the necessary primal processes. \end{remark} The machine learning methodology to solve this problem is as follows.
 First, we simulate the dual processes in the forward direction using the Euler-Maruyama scheme.
 We start the process $P_2$ at $P_2(0) = x_0$ to ensure the first condition is satisfied.
 This condition is why it appears that the forward simulation method is naturally suited to this problem.
 We use neural networks to define the processes $v$ and $Q_2$, then update the values of $Y$ and $P_2$ accordingly.
-To be specific, we use the following scheme.
-Set $Y(0) = y$, $P_2(0) = x_0$ then for $i = 0, \ldots , N-1$ set
+Specifically, we set $Y(0) = y$, $P_2(0) = x_0$ then for $i = 0, \ldots , N-1$ set $v(i) = N_{ \theta^v_i}\left(Y(i)\right)$ and